wkguoKBR/Guides/rag_langchain_guide.md

 1) Run `python ollama_query_data.py "user_question"` (replace ollama_query_data.py with openai_query_data.py if using OpenAI)

    This will run the `ollama_query_data.py` script.
 Replace "user_question" with your desired question/prompt about the provided PDF documents.
-In this case, the screenshot below asks the `llama3` model the question of "How do you build hotels in Monoploy?".
+In this case, the screenshot below asks the `llama3` model the question of "How do you build hotels in monopoly?".

    ![query_ollama](Images/images_rag_langchain_guide/query_ollama.png)

-   We can observe that we received a detailed response from `llama3` regarding how to build hotels in the game of Monoploy.
+   We can observe that we received a detailed response from `llama3` regarding how to build hotels in the game of monopoly.
 We are also provided a list of the top 5 sources that served as context for the LLM to generate its response.
-For example, the first source of `monoploy.pdf:1:2` is of the form  `Page Source: Page Number: Chunk Index` and refers to the second chunk of the first page of `monoploy.pdf`.
+For example, the first source of `monopoly.pdf:1:2` is of the form  `Page Source: Page Number: Chunk Index` and refers to the second chunk of the first page of `monopoly.pdf`.

 ### Part 2: Enhancing the RAG Application with Streamlit UI